 When the Contractor seeks to be out of compliance with any regulation contained herein, the Contractor shall put in writing the specific provision for which they are requesting a Waiver, and the justification for the request.
 The Director has discretion to accept or refuse, and will respond in writing with a rationale for the decision.
 The Director's decision is final.
 No Waivers shall be presumed, and a Waiver for any one person or situation shall not be transferrable to other persons or situations.
-Each Waiver must be requested annually.
+Each Waiver must be requested annually, unless otherwise specified in the Waiver.